 How does audience behaviour affect your video strategy?

 Understanding how audiences behave on various online and offline platforms is invaluable for your content marketing strategy.
 This is something we have learned over years of filmmaking experience.
-At Chocolate Films, we differentiate the ways that people watch video as Impulse Views and Planned Views:
+At Chocolate Films, we differentiate the ways that people watch videos as Impulse Views and Planned Views:

 WHAT’S AN IMPULSE VIEW?